Deterministic error bounds for kernel-based learning techniques under bounded noise: Discussion

-To compute $\Delta$ in \eqref{eq.boundKRR}, an optimization problem has to be solved.
-Since $\Delta$ does not dependent on the query point location $x$, this has to be done only once for a fixed $D$ and $\bar \delta$.
-As opposed to it, after computing the SVR model, bounding its error as in \eqref{eq.SVRbound} only depends on known given quantities and can therefore be carried out directly.
+\textit{Bound computation:} To compute $\Delta$ in \eqref{eq.boundKRR}, an optimization problem has to be solved.
+Since $\Delta$ does not depend on the query point location $x$, this has to be done only once for a fixed dataset $D$ and noise bound $\bar \delta$.
+As opposed to it, bounding the prediction error of an SVR model can be done directly as the inequality \eqref{eq.SVRbound} only depends on given, fixed quantities.